Skip to content

 Journal of Pharmacy & Pharmaceutical Sciences

-The buccal mucosa is 40–60× more permeable than skin.
+The buccal mucosa is up to 4000× more permeable than skin, depending on molecule and region.
 Its thin, non-keratinised epithelium and rich capillary network allow substances to bypass first-pass liver metabolism and enter systemic circulation directly.
 This is the foundational reason oral mucosal exposure matters more than skin contact for the same chemical.

 Olea N, Pulgar R, Pérez P, et al. (1996)